nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 This creates a VM with 2GBs of RAM (`-m 2G`) and specifies the CPU as `host` using Apple's Hypervisor Framework (`hvf`) to avoid software CPU emulation.

-The `-drive` options ... `-if` is in interface, `.fd` is the firmware, `varstore` is NVRAM variables; necessary for Ubuntu to boot but don't care here. ubuntu image: this will be connected as a virtual disk (`virtio`) and will be the main system partition (the system will write to it).
-Then we have `seed.iso` which contains our cloud-init data, attached as a cd-rom per the cloudinit spec.
-Finally, the external drive is passed as raw as possible to avoid any issues.
-Block device options [link](https://www.qemu.org/docs/master/system/qemu-manpage.html#hxtool-1)
+Five `-drive`s are attached to the machine:

+- The first two are necessary for Ubuntu to boot correctly.
+Those are attached as flash (`if=pflash`) and use the `aarch64` firmware from the `QEMU` install as well as the `varstore` image we created earlier.
+- The third drive is the Ubuntu image.
+This is effectively the (writeable) OS filesystem that will be booted from.
+Once booted, Ubuntu will see this drive much like it would an internal SSD.
+- The fourth drive is the image we baked from `./cloud-init` and its yaml.
+Ubuntu will see it as a CD-ROM and recognize it as cloud-init data and use it to set up the default user `ubuntu`.
+- The fifth and final drive is the external, `LUKS`-encrypted drive, passed through.
+Ubuntu will see this as an external drive.

 We do also map the VM's SSH port (`22`) to a free port on the macOS host (here `2222`) so that we can connect to the VM via SSH.

+For more information on `QEMU`'s CLI options refer to [the official documentation](https://www.qemu.org/docs/master/system/qemu-manpage.html#hxtool-1).

-### Decrypt and access the drive
+### Decrypting and accessing the drive

 SSH into the VM: